Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Lionsberg Orientation and Training System/Lionsberg Orientation and Training System.md

 Day 2 Monday: The Universal Covenant Between the Creator and All Creation
 Day 3 Tuesday: Creating a Sacred Space - Spiritual Connection and Right Relationship Between One and All
 Day 4 Wednesday: Purging the Parasitical Remnants of the Old
-Day 5 Thursday: A New Way of Being
+Day 5 Thursday: A New Way of Being - Choosing the Patterns of Life and Avoiding the Patterns of Death
 Day 6 Friday: Struggles with Faith - Navigating Through Doubts and Uncertainty
 Day 7 Saturday: Rest, Regeneration, and Retrospection